asidikrdn/go-restapi/README.md

 # Go REST API Boilerplate

-This boilerplate using uncle-bob clean architecture models and includes some basic package that will be used on any rest api, such as bcrypt and json web token.
+This boilerplate using uncle-bob clean architecture models and includes some basic third party package that will be used on any rest api.

-Stack used in this boilerplate :
+Package includes & used in this boilerplate :

 - `gin-gonic` as main library to handle any requests and serve the response.
 - `bcrypt` as password encryption to secure the password before store it in the database.